clark-pan/voronoi-minesweeper/Readme.md

 Serve the root directory as public (If you installed http-server then `http-server` in the root directory)

+## Github pages

+To get this to work on Github pages, you need to change the baseURL in config.js to be the repo name

 ## Credits

 Massive credits go to [@gorhill](https://github.com/gorhill) for his excellent [Javascript-Voronoi](https://github.com/gorhill/Javascript-Voronoi) library